ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 * Collaboration of layout and structure - Collaboration on the design of a form.
 * Sharing templates - Sharing a form as a template for external parties to leverage.
 * Sharing results - Sharing the results of a form with external parties.
+It can also be configured to allow images from Bing and videos from YouTube to be embedded.

-By default, Microsoft Forms can be configured to capture the names of all people within the organisation who complete a form or survey.
-This can also be configured on a form by form basis.
-Forms can also be configured to allow images from Bing and videos from YouTube to be embedded.
+Microsoft Forms is capable of capturing the names of the organisational users who complete a form or survey.
+This functionality can also be configured globally or on a form by form basis.

 Surveys and forms can be leveraged for potentially malicious purposes.
-Phishing protection for Microsoft Forms scans forms that only allow in organisation responses for common phishing questions.
+Phishing protection for Microsoft Forms scans forms for common phishing questions.
 If they are detect the form is prevented from being distributed or shared.
+Phishing protection only protects internal organisation forms.

 Decision Point | Design Decision | Justification
 --- | --- | ---